Skip to main content

 Our pick if you need premium 5G speeds or flexible top-up options.

 Ubigi is the premium option on this list.
-It matches Airalo’s 200+ country coverage and surpasses it in 5G availability.
+It offers 200+ country coverage and surpasses most competitors in 5G availability.
 If you’re a business traveler who needs blazing speeds for presentations, large file transfers, or HD video calls, Ubigi delivers.

 Ubigi has invested heavily in 5G carrier partnerships across North America, Europe, Japan, and South Korea.
-During our testing, 5G speeds on Ubigi were genuinely impressive — 250-500 Mbps in Tokyo, which is 2-3x faster than what we saw on Airalo’s 5G plans.
+During our testing, 5G speeds on Ubigi were genuinely impressive — 250-500 Mbps in Tokyo, which is 2-3x faster than what we saw from other providers at the same locations.

 Ubigi also offers a flexible data add-on system.
 Rather than being locked into a fixed plan, you can buy smaller data packages and stack them as needed.
 This is particularly useful for unpredictable trips where you might need more data one week and less the next.